LydiaFrance/spiderpca/README.md

 - Python 3.10 or higher
 - pip (Python package installer)
-- git (for installation from source)
+- git (for cloning the repository)

 ### Installation